IMPORTANT: New format club runs and efforts sessions are back

-The core of our fitness and friendship – meeting weekly for a local Evesham run.
+The core of our fitness and friendship – meeting regularly for a local Evesham run.
 Some attend religiously, others duck in and out as they feel.
 If you’re not a member of the club, feel free to join us for a week or two to see how you might fit in.

 Guidelines for Safe Running on Club Nights

 All runners must take personal responsibility for their own safety, whilst keeping a watchful eye on others running in the same group.